HOME > Tips & Advice >

 Low crotch: these jeans are worn low down on the waist.
 The style tends to be saggy at the hips, rear and seat.

 Generally, the sizing on a pair of jeans will refer to two different measurements.
 For example, if the label says 32 x 34, 32 will refer to the waist size, and 34 refers to the inseam length.
 This is the measurement from the crotch to the floor on the inside leg of the jeans.
 Usually, measurements are given in inches.
-To determine which size of jeans is best for you, you should around your waist and again along your inside leg from your crotch to just below your ankle, where you would wear the jeans.
+To determine which size of jeans is best for you, you should measure your body around your waist and again along your inside leg from your crotch to just below your ankle, where you would wear the jeans.
 Simply wearing jeans that are well-fitted and the right size for you can make a massive difference to how they look.

 4. Choosing Jeans for Your Body Type